 Global2 blogs are created by individual members of the Global2 community – the teachers and students of Victorian Government and Catholic schools.
 The Department of Education and Training Victoria is committed to ensure that all content hosted on Global2 is appropriate and legal.

-If you believe copyright-protected work or personal information has been posted without your authority or you see any inappropriate content on Global2, we ask you to email us at firstname.lastname@example.org.
+If you believe copyright-protected work or personal information has been posted without your authority or you see any inappropriate content on Global2, contact the Edublogs support team at firstname.lastname@example.org.
 Content will be removed following notice.

 Advice to protect Copyright

 The Australian Copyright Council is an independent, non-profit organisation who represent the peak bodies for professional artists and content creators working in Australia’s creative industries and Australia’s major copyright collecting societies.
 They have provided advice and defined copyright infringement.

 ‘Copyright infringement is the unauthorised exercise of one of the copyright owner’s exclusive rights.
 Common examples of copyright infringement that could occur in schools are:

 - copying more than the amount of a work permitted to be copied by the education statutory licences, a direct licence or a fair dealing exception;

 “(The Copyright Act allows “fair dealing” with copyright material for certain specified purposes.
 Unlike US copyright law, Australian law does not have a general “fair use” defence.)

 - downloading and sharing MP3 files of music, videos or games without permission of the copyright owner;

 - putting music on the Internet for download by students or the public;